EndPointCorp/end-point-blog/2018/07/12/vue-fontawesome-facebook-twitter.html.md

 {}
 ```

-After turning up dry for a run to the Google well and scanning the docs, I determined that this must come down to a difference in the prefix; since the icons that worked were being imported from the `free-solid-svg-icons` library, it would seem that that was the source of the `fas` prefix.
+After turning up dry from a run to the Google well and scanning the docs, I determined that this must come down to a difference in the prefix; since the icons that worked were being imported from the `free-solid-svg-icons` library, it would seem that that was the source of the `fas` prefix.
 Since the non-working icons were coming from the `free-brands-svg-icons` library it stood to reason that somehow passing in a prefix parameter of `fab` would work.

 I tested modifying things like follows, just to exercise potentially obvious answers.
 Sadly, this did not result in workage.

 ```vue
 <template>